lfenzo/vim-fusion/README.md

 # Vim Fusion

 A neutral colorscheme for Vim/NeoVim.
+Vim Fusion works optimally with [vim-polyglot](https://github.com/sheerun/vim-polyglot) thanks to some of its syntax highlighting definitions; the installation of this plugin is not mandatory but keep in mind that some of the highlightings may not work exactly as shown below when it is not installed.

 ## Installation